lmnr-ai/index/README.md

 ### Run the agent with CLI

 You can run Index via interactive CLI.
 It features:
-- Browser state persistance between sessions
+- Browser state persistence between sessions
-- Follow-up messages with support for "give control human control" action
+- Follow-up messages with support for "give human control" action
 - Real-time streaming updates
 - Beautiful terminal UI using Textual